MackHeller/project-team-24-public/deliverables/iteration-02.plan.md

 #### Roles & responsibilities

-Drag and drop & Collision (Kailey and Maria)
+Maria will work together drag and drop & Collision
  - Can drag over other objects, can’t place over them
  - Need to allow wires to overlap but not gates
  - Need to be able to detect if wire is connected (maybe simple click)
  - Use placeholder game objects for now, Freddy will hook up later
  - Be able to delete objects

-Wires and gates backend code (Freddy)
- - Write code for all level, wire, gate, and simulation backend logic
+Freddy will write the code for levels, wire, gate, and simulation backend logic

 Accounts (Mack)
  - Probably use a DB for usernames, passwords, and a set of map IDs that they can edit and map IDs which they cannot or something more efficient of the sort to maintain permission